cloudmesh-community/book/chapters/container/docker-compose.md

   db-data:
 ```

-### Configurations
+### Configuration

 #### `build`

-Configuration options that are applied at build time.
+The `build` attribute specifies either a string containing a path to the

-build can be specified either as a string containing a path to the build context:
+build context:

 ```yaml
 version: "3.7"